Shawn Ewing - President

 Christine Simpson - Director

 Morgan has been in the customer service industry for many years up to his retirement at age 50.
 Now not only a volunteer with BlockWatch and helping the seniors in his neighborhood but he is also the Social Convenor for the community in which he resides.
-Along with his partner Gary, he thoroughly enjoys providing their annual Christmas Dinner to the community at the Lookout Housing and Health Solutions drop-in centre and food bank.
+Along with his husband Gary, he thoroughly enjoys providing their annual Christmas Dinner to the community at the Lookout Housing and Health Solutions drop-in centre and food bank.
 Morgan is not a stranger to volunteering with the Surrey Pride Festival as he has lent a hand many times before.

 Cathy Erickson - Director